IoTone/ml-sharp/README.md

 ```
 sharp --help
 ```
-### Quickstart
+## Quickstart

 Then perform these one time steps:

+### UV installation
 Using the "uv" will help get things running more easily.

 Install uv: https://docs.astral.sh/uv/getting-started/installation/

+### Download the source

 Download this source repository first, or clone it.
+Note: you can use the original Apple repository.

 ```
 cd ~/Desktop